World Cultural Council

 An Expression of Interest will include:

-- A draft letter (two-three pages) addressed to the VPR, signed by your ADR, which outlines how you/your nominee meets the criteria outlined on the World Cultural Council website.
+- A draft letter (two-three pages) addressed to the VPR, signed by your ADR, which outlines how you/your nominee meets the criteria outlined on the World Cultural Council awards webpage.

 - An up-to-date CV for nominee (and each member of the team, if applicable)

 As this is an international prize, the University may engage the Global Excellence Initiative to coordinate external review of nominations.

 If your nomination will be submitted by a different nominee, and therefore does not require the Vice-President's endorsement, please submit a complete nomination and OR-5 to firstname.lastname@example.org by the external deadline.